server-status-project/server-status/README.md

 ```
 Please note that changes are reverted every hour.

+### I noticed there is a new release.
+How do I update?
+Updating server status is fairly straightforward.
+Simply copy over the new files (with exception of `install.php`).
+Please double check that `config.php` didn't change - if it did, you will need to update it accordingly.
+This is also pretty straightforward - copy over the old `define()` statements and fill out any new ones (this should be fairly easy as the names are usually pretty self explanatory).
+This should not be required in future as it is planned to move most settings to database.

 ### Can I somehow pull status info from Server status programatically?
 Yes you can!
 As of [9f7e15f](https://github.com/Pryx/server-status/commit/9f7e15fcd1d900108cbb0b3cad4bdc5ecf8b741b) we added API to pull status data...
 And more APIs are coming!
 Results are encoded in JSON format which should be pretty easy to use in any common programming language.